SaravananKiruba/lm-website/README.md

-# Lakshmi Mahendra Website
+# Lakshmi Sumati Website

-A mobile-responsive React website for Lakshmi Mahendra, a home appliances and furniture dealer in Madurai.
+A mobile-responsive React website for Lakshmi Sumati, a home appliances and furniture dealer in Madurai.

 ## Features